ontodev/valve/README.md

 ### Functions

-VALVE functions are provided as values to the `type` column in the field table or the `* condition` fields in the rule table.
+VALVE functions are provided as values to the `condition` column in the field table or the `* condition` fields in the rule table.

 When referencing the "target column", that is either the `column` from the field table, or the `then column` from the rule table.